 These measures apply in particular to events of social, commercial, religious, cultural, leisure or entertainment nature, including festivals and other outdoor public events of the same nature, which may be held subject to compliance with the measures and the alert level where the event is held.
 The practice of professional sport in public is also permitted, including in outdoor public places when the rules are followed.

-However, the limit does not apply to people does not apply to people who remain in their car, for example in the case of drive-ins, peaceful demonstrations and events taking place on separate, non-contiguous sites and for which different access and waiting areas have been set up.
+However, the limit does not apply to people does not apply to people who remain in their car, for example in the case of drive-ins, peaceful demonstrations, walking circuits and events taking place on separate, non-contiguous sites and for which different access and waiting areas have been set up.